alex-nackenoff/hugo-website/content/posts/gluten-free-sheet-pan-pizza.md

 {{< figure src="https://piwigo.alexnackenoff.com/_data/i/galleries/website-pics/2020/9-17-pizza/20200912_190009-xx.jpg" caption="Use plenty of olive oil on your sheetpan.
 Also, bonus points for blending up your own tomatoes and reducing them to a loose paste consistency">}}

+* For shaping, I like to keep a bowl of cool water nearby to dunk my hands in often.
+This dough is sticky.
+* If you get too much in one area and need some in another, just pinch some off and add it to the area that needs it.
+This is a great advantage that Gluten-Free doughs have over traditional gluten doughs

 ## Baking

 {{< figure src="https://piwigo.alexnackenoff.com/_data/i/galleries/website-pics/2020/9-17-pizza/20200912_190540-xx.jpg" caption="Throw on your toppings while your oven preheats.
 Here I'm going with mozzarella with homemade pickled red onions and pickled sweet peppers.
 Not shown is the massive amount of parmesan I grated on top before baking">}}

 Since focaccia is baked around 425F and pizza is baked around 500-550F (not including brick pizza ovens), I decided to split the difference and start at 450F.
 This probably could have been 475F, as I bumped it up to that in the last third of the bake anyway, but see what you like.
 Lower temps are going to give a softer crust.

-* Bake at 450F for 30 min.
+>* Bake at 450F for 30 min.
-* What I actually did: 450F for 20 min, raise to 475F for 10 min
+>* What I actually did: 450F for 20 min, raise to 475F for 10 min
-* What you should probably do: 475F for 25 min
+>* What you should probably do: 475F for 25 min

 ## Results
 {{< figure src="https://piwigo.alexnackenoff.com/_data/i/galleries/website-pics/2020/9-17-pizza/20200912_194301-xx.jpg" caption="Bake until it looks kind of like this -- cheese starting to brown but not burn, and the crust shrinks in from the edge of the pan">}}